middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/http-jwt/+page.md

 NOTES:

 - A missing or malformed token, an invalid signature, or a failed claim check throws `401 Unauthorized`.
 Pair with [`http-error-handler`](/docs/middlewares/http-error-handler) to convert it into a proper HTTP response.
 - A JWKS endpoint that cannot be reached, answers with a non-2xx status, sends no body, serves a document over 1 MiB, or serves one that is not a JSON object with a `keys` array throws `502 Bad Gateway`; one that exceeds `jwksTimeoutMs` throws `504 Gateway Timeout`.
-Either way `cause.data.reason` starts with `JWKS fetch failed: `.
+Either way `cause.data.reason` carries the underlying failure (`JWKS fetch failed: HTTP 503`, `JWKS response has no body`, the timeout message, and so on), and the error is thrown with `expose: true` so [http-error-handler](/docs/middlewares/http-error-handler) sends the gateway status rather than its generic `500`.
 The token was not refused; it could not be checked, and a 401 would send the client off for a new token that the same outage would reject again.
 The failure is remembered for `cooldownDuration`: requests inside it get the same `502` or `504` immediately instead of each paying a fetch against the failing endpoint.
 - A JWKS key whose `use` is not `sig`, or whose `key_ops` leaves out `verify`, is never selected, so an encryption key published under a matching `kid` cannot verify a token.
 - HMAC secrets (HS256/HS384/HS512) work via `internalKey`.
 There is no top-level `secretKey` option; see [the HS256 example](#with-an-hmac-shared-secret-hs256) for the recommended shape.
 Asymmetric crypto (RS256/ES256) is strongly preferred for cross-service auth; HMAC is fine for webhook signatures and contained internal trust boundaries where you control both signer and verifier.